lop-Louis/northbook/docs/operate/state/web-frontend.md

 leading_metric: m-dashboard-freshness-days
 lagging_metric: m-decision-hit-rate
 release_tag: site-v2025.11
+list_label: >
+  Snapshot of where the frontend chapter pilot stands today across lanes, stewards, and the live signals.
 ---

 This page gives a simple picture of where the **web frontend chapter** is right now for the Northbook pilot.